MacBook Pro

-The MacBook Pro is a line of Mac laptop computers developed and manufactured by Apple.
-Introduced in 2006, it is the high-end sibling of the MacBook family, sitting above the ultra-portable MacBook Air and previously the low-end MacBook line.
-It is currently sold with 14-inch and 16-inch screens, all using Apple M-series chips.
-Before Apple silicon, the MacBook Pro used Intel chips, and was the first laptop made by Apple to do so, replacing the earlier PowerBook.
-It was also the first Apple laptop to carry the MacBook moniker.
+The MacBook Pro is a line of Mac-branded laptop computers developed and manufactured by Apple.
+Introduced in 2006, it is the high-end model of the MacBook family, sitting above the ultra-portable MacBook Air, the entry-level MacBook Neo, and previously the mid-range MacBook line.
+As of June 2026, it is currently sold with 14 and 16 in screens, all using Apple M-series chips.
+Before the introduction of Apple silicon in 2020, all MacBook Pro models used Intel chips.
+The MacBook Pro is the first laptop made by Apple to use the Apple–Intel architecture, replacing the earlier PowerBook line for professional users.
+It is also the first Apple laptop to use the term "MacBook", which later replaced the earlier iBook line for the non-professional users.
+The MacBook Pro primarily runs the macOS operating system.

 Overview

 The first MacBook Pro used a similar design to the PowerBook G4, but replaced the PowerPC G4 chips with Intel Core Duo processors, added an iSight webcam, and introduced the MagSafe power connector.
-The 15-inch model was announced in January 2006 followed by the 17-inch model in April.
+The 15 in model was announced in January 2006 followed by the 17 in model in April.
 Later revisions added Intel Core 2 Duo processors and LED-backlit displays.

-The unibody 15-inch model debuted in October 2008, with a 17-inch variant added in January 2009.
-In June 2009, a 13-inch variant was added to the MacBook Pro lineup, replacing the aluminum unibody MacBook.
+The unibody 15 in model debuted in October 2008, with a 17 in variant added in January 2009.
+In June 2009, a 13 in variant was added to the MacBook Pro lineup, replacing the aluminum unibody MacBook.
 The "unibody" MacBook Pros are named as such because the case is machined from a single piece of aluminum.
 It has a thinner flush display than its predecessors, a redesigned trackpad whose entire surface acts as a single clickable button, and a redesigned keyboard.
 Updates brought Intel Core i5 and i7 processors, and introduced Intel's Thunderbolt connector.

-The Retina MacBook Pro was released in 2012: the 15-inch in June and a 13-inch model in October.
+The Retina MacBook Pro was released in 2012: the 15 in in June and a 13 in model in October.
 It is thinner than its predecessor, made solid-state storage (SSD) standard, added HDMI, and included a high-resolution Retina display.
 It eliminated Ethernet, FireWire ports and the optical drive.

 The Touch Bar MacBook Pro, released in October 2016, adopted USB-C for all data ports and power and included a shallower "butterfly"-mechanism keyboard.
-On all but the base model, the function keys were replaced with an OLED touchscreen strip called the Touch Bar with a Touch ID sensor integrated into the power button.
+On all but the base model, the function keys were replaced with an OLED touchscreen strip called the "Touch Bar" with a Touch ID sensor integrated into the power button.